icecube/icetray-public/icetray/resources/docs/functions.rst

 values, thresholds, etc.  The hardcoded values *777* and *some_int* just make our code brittle.

-Functions passed to :func:`AddModule` may take more than one parameter (the first parameter is always the :class:`I3Frame` that is flowing through the framework).
-The parameter values passed to :func:`AddModule` will be delivered (along with the current :class:`I3Frame`, of course) to the keyword parameters of the associated python function passed each time the function is executed.
+Functions passed to `~.I3Tray.AddModule` may take more than one parameter (the first parameter is always the :cpp:class:`I3Frame` that is flowing through the framework).
+The parameter values passed to `~.I3Tray.AddModule` will be delivered (along with the current :cpp:class:`I3Frame`, of course) to the keyword parameters of the associated python function passed each time the function is executed.

-We modify the function :func:`int_putter` to accept parameters that specify what value to put inside the :class:`I3Int`, and where in the frame to put them:
+We modify the function ``int_putter`` to accept parameters that specify what value to put inside the :cpp:type:`I3Int`, and where in the frame to put them:

 .. code-block:: python